Parallel Programming Models

 where both a scalar loop and an explicitly vectorized version compile

-down to the same vpslld
+down to the same vpslld instruction — a packed shift-left

 that multiplies four 32-bit integers in parallel.